undg/undg.dev/posts/wsl2-performance-issue-bloated-path.md

 ### Issue

 If you have a perfomance issues in your terminal under wsl2, quite possibly root of the problem are windows directories in your PATH.
-Problem is obvious when using auto-completion, after press <TAB> terminal is freazzing for several seconds.
+Problem is obvious when using auto-completion, press `<TAB>` and terminal is freazzing for several seconds.

 ### Hack Fix